vick-noob/monke-nft-coupons/README.md

 🙏 Note from the Developer

-> Unfortunately, a power outage during the final hours of submission prevented me from completing the demo upload on time.
-I sincerely apologize for this delay — the full video will be added shortly once power is restored.
+> Hey judges 👋,

+I noticed there was a bit of background noise and the MetaMask confirmation popup wasn’t visible in the current demo video.
+I sincerely apologize for that.

+I’ll be uploading a clearer and more detailed version of the demo video soon, showing the full minting process and wallet confirmation.

-Thank you for your understanding and for reviewing this project despite the challenge.
+Thank you for your understanding — and for taking the time to review my project ❤️